mcfriend99/jsonrpc/README.md

 You should see an output looking like this: `{context: {slot: 128847428}, value: 0}` if you are connected to the internet.

-See the `examples` directory for more examples and documentation.
+See the `examples` directory for more examples and documentation on how to use.